 Marketers at likes of Google can counter this by doing their best, i.e:

 It would have been much easier if they mainstreamed their end-user acquisition via making their plans simpler.

 And how do you do that?
 Give more seats to your marketers in early stages of your product development.

 (I know that their target customers are a bit different to Cloudflare, but that is irrelevant. simplicity is simply always necessary)

-Now what if google with all it’s might, brand leverage & advertising budget & platforms made this process easier & better?
+That google with all it’s might, brand leverage, advertising power made their customer acquisition process easier and better?

 If they stopped the confusing pricing trends that nobody understands.

 They are google.
+They are the pioneers.
 They make things simple.
 They care about the users/customers.
 Who needs those baffling charts anyway?